 Bob Costas, Pasty Guy Offended By Word Native ‘t Offended By

 The only survey done on the subject that specifically asked Native Americans how they felt showed 90% didn’t think the name ‘Redskins’ was offensive.
 As I illustrated recently, everyone except Native Americans are offended by this name.
-Most notably, pasty white do-gooders like Costas.
+Most notably, pasty do-gooders like Costas.

-It’s hard to argue against the claim that people like Costas are against Native Americans when he goes on national television and tells them that they are wrong for not being offended by something that only they have the authority to decide is .
+It’s hard to argue against the claim that people like Costas are against Native Americans when he goes on national television and tells them that they are wrong for not being offended by something that only they have the authority to decide is offensive.

 Costas’ logic to support his argument was to make the point that if we go back in time (that would be the 1600’s btw), ‘Redskin’ was a derogatory term used to describe Native Americans.